Sitefinity/dam-migration-sample/README.md

 ```

 _StartMigrationTask_ method will schedule a task to execute the migration and will return the ID of the task.
-The task will appear in the in media management screens - Images, Documents and Videos, and it's progress can be monitored there.
+The task will appear in the media management screens - Images, Documents and Videos, and it's progress can be monitored there.
 The task will also be listed in Scheduled Tasks screen.

 When the task completes a detailed trace log will be available in the logs folder.
 In case the task has failed to move any of the items they will remain in the source folder, and you will be able to run the task again by clicking "Retry".